 Step 1: Choose the download that’s right for you

 Google has renovated the process for downloading Google Earth Pro and made it easier than ever.
 Start by heading to the Google Earth website.
-You will immediately notice in the upper right-hand corner of the webpage an option to Launch Earth in Chrome.
-If you just want the basic Google Earth, this is the best option, because the in-browser extension is speedy and readily accessible.
+You will immediately notice in the upper right-hand corner of the webpage an option to Launch Earth.
+If you just want the basic Google Earth, this is the best option, because the in-browser version is speedy and readily accessible.

 This should give you the right download for your operating system.
-However, you can choose specific downloads for Windows or Mac on this webpage if you need to.
+However, you can troubleshoot the installation for Windows or Mac on this webpage if you need to.
 Note that Earth Pro is also compatible with Linux systems.

 Step 2: Agree to the terms